 5. Learn the principles of nutrigenomics and how to tailor nutrition to individual needs.

-6. Evaluate and understand the benefits and drawbacks of various diet trends, and learn to incorporate or adopt them as desired.
+6. Evaluate and understand the benefits and drawbacks of various diet trends, and learn to incorporate or adopt them as needed.

 7. Develop skills in reading and interpreting consumer labels to make informed choices.